Shows

 progressive classical music

-With their latest program ”SECRET PLACES” the Twiolins invite the audience to a journey of discovery of hidden places deep inside their imagination.
+With their program ”SECRET PLACES” the Twiolins invite the audience to a journey of discovery of hidden places deep inside their imagination.
 Pulsating rhythms of the Balkan dance in fog covered rocky landscapes, breath and light come to new life, a dancing and seducing ballerina battles the distorted sounds of rock.

 With two violins, the two siblings create suspenseful and contrasting worlds and balance innovative musical language and soothing harmony.
 They mesmerize the audience into a deep trance until time and space stand still.
 Individual raindrops become the source of mindfulness, revealing the inner worlds of our soul.